Multiple Degree of Freedom Systems: Coupling of Equations of Motion

 These can also be written as

-which is exactly the same solution determined previously for this system in (8.14).
-Here we found the solution using only uncoupled equations in terms of the “coordinates” and
+which is exactly the same solution determined previously for this system in (8.15).
+Here we found the solution using only uncoupled equations in terms of the “coordinates” x_2+x_1 and x_2-x_1.
+The important point of this exercise is to recognize that

 Coupling is not a property of the system.
 Rather coupling is a consequence of the choice of coordinates used to describe the system.